 Secondly, they allow you to build relationships with your customers.
 If a person gives you a negative review, therein lies an opportunity to fix their experience and earn their loyalty back.
 Or if someone writes a glowing review, you can respond to them directly with gratitude or even a small gift.

-Lastly ( and most importantly) is that an online review is one of the most powerful marketing tools at your fingertips.
+Lastly (and most importantly) is that an online review is one of the most powerful marketing tools at your fingertips.
 Nothing helps boost business like the recommendations of satisfied customers.
 You’re reducing the risk of disappointment by showing off how others’ lives have been improved by what you offer.

 First things first: make sure to claim your business on Yelp, Facebook, Google, and Amazon if you haven’t already.
 It’s crucial that you’re set-up, present, and available on these platforms.
 These are some of the main channels customers use to voice their opinions.

-Overcoming hesitations to ask
+Overcoming Hesitations to Ask

 Are you finding that there’s some kind of mental block or fear around asking customers for online reviews?
 If so, let’s go through some of the big ones together.